 This course is designed for concurrent enrollment in BA301 in order to provide and enhance hands-on experiences of accounting principles.
 Popular accounting software tools will be used to complete homework assignments and projects.

-Co-requisite: BA301
+Pre-requisite: BA300 Co-requisite: BA301

 BA302 Accounting for Management Decision Making